 During your colonoscopy, you’ll lie on your left side on an exam table.
-You’ll get sedatives through a tube in your arm, and you’ll go to sleep.
+You’ll get sedatives through an IV in your arm, and you’ll go to sleep.

 During the procedure, the doctor puts a tube-like instrument called a colonoscope into your rectum.
 It’s long but only about a half-inch across.
 It has a light and video camera on the tip so the doctor can see the lining of your colon and tell if there is any problem.